chr15m/gitnonymous/README.md

  * Sets the `GIT_COMMITTER` and `GIT_AUTHOR` environment variables.
  * Sets the `GIT_SSH` environment variable to point at a configured `git-ssh-wrap` script.
  * Sets the `GIT_PROXY_COMMAND` environment variable to proxy network requests through tor.
+ * Sets the `TZ` environment variable to `UTC` in order to obscure your real timezone.

 Your prompt will be updated to reflect the configured environment: